esaezgil/esaezgil.github.io/content/meetups/bcn_aws_meetup_may_17.md

 [OpsGenie](https://www.opsgenie.com/) is an alerting service somehow similar to the one that [VictorOps](http://victorops.com) offers.
 At Skyscanner we make use of VictorOps for alerting, on-call rotation and 24 hour support.

-During the talk it was clear that OpsGenie makes use of a wide variety of AWS services for their core business.

 One of the use cases shown that caught my attention was the [DynamoDB](https://aws.amazon.com/dynamodb/) autoscaling system they have in place.
 Some of the cool features along it include a configurable DynamoDB table alarm in [Cloudwatch](https://aws.amazon.com/cloudwatch/) that is updated with the increase/decrease of the table capacity.

 At Skyscanner hotels we faced similar issues in the past as we make an intensive use of DynamoDB for the service that manages the sorting of hotel partners in the search results in case of price parity.
 The algorithm behind this computation, that we call [*Partner Sorting Algorithm*](http://codevoyagers.com/2016/02/24/solving-the-problem-of-one-billion-computations/) serves the precomputed positions for each partner from a DynamoDB table.